aws-samples/chat-with-blockchain-data-with-amazon-bedrock/README.md

 # Bedrock Blockchain Data Agent
-After cloning the repository, run install the necessary dependencies with `npm install`
+After cloning the repository, install the necessary dependencies with `npm install`

 This CDK uses [experimental CDK constructs](npm install @cdklabs/generative-ai-cdk-constructs@0.1.150) to deploy a Bedrock agent.